Mair-E/Milestone-Project-1/README.md

 A user to be able to create a profile to return to that rememers their details and previous bookings.
 After having spoken to my mentor and reviewing my README.md we have identified that it would be beneficial to break up my comimts into smaller chunks with better descriptions.
 I will ensure to do this in the future.

-## Codeanywhere Reminders

-To run a frontend (HTML, CSS, Javascript only) application in Codeanywhere, in the terminal, type:

-`python3 -m http.server`

-A button should appear to click: _Open Preview_ or _Open Browser_.

-To run a frontend (HTML, CSS, Javascript only) application in Codeanywhere with no-cache, you can use this alias for `python3 -m http.server`.

-`http_server`

-To run a backend Python file, type `python3 app.py`, if your Python file is named `app.py` of course.

-A button should appear to click: _Open Preview_ or _Open Browser_.

-In Codeanywhere you have superuser security privileges by default.
-Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the lessons.

-To log into the Heroku toolbelt CLI:

-1. Log in to your Heroku account and go to _Account Settings_ in the menu under your avatar.
-2. Scroll down to the _API Key_ and click _Reveal_
-3. Copy the key
-4. In Codeanywhere, from the terminal, run `heroku_config`
-5. Paste in your API key when asked

-You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
-This API key is unique and private to you so do not share it.
-If you accidentally make it public then you can create a new one with _Regenerate API Key_.

----

-Happy coding!